PITTSFIELD -- I think I’ve thought more about guns and gun violence in the past three or four years than I have during any other point in my life.

 Let’s be honest: They are entrenched and they have a very well-run organization.
 Whether one agrees with their ideology or whether one believes they are all right-wing nutjobs is immaterial.
 Getting into ideological discussions with pro-gun adherents wastes time.
 Do you want to win the argument or do you want to save the lives of kids?
 I’d like to hear from people who prefer to win the argument, because it’s a hollow victory.

 Far from sneering at their philosophy, in fact, I would ask these guys if they have any ideas that would be useful.
-Maybe they would and maybe they wouldn’t.
-But if you can get them to be part of the group to take ownership of the problem, you may have a solution.

 Yes, I’ve read their suggestions.
 And I’ll admit, years ago, the concept of armed police officers in schools didn’t sound right.
 It still doesn’t sound right.